Mazar (mausoleum): Origins

 Practices vary considerably in different countries.
 Syncretism is not unusual, where pre-Islamic practices and beliefs persist among Muslim communities.
-Despite Muhammad's wishes and Allah's command, a cult of saints developed within some Muslim communities at an early date, following deeply ingrained pre-Islamic practices in the Middle East.
+A cult of saints developed within some Muslim communities at an early date, following deeply ingrained pre-Islamic practices in the Middle East.
 Mashhads, or sanctuaries, were established by certain people for figures mentioned from the Quran, such as Muhammad, Jesus, the prophets, and other main figures of the Jewish and Christian Bible, great rulers, military leaders and clerics.

 Opponents

 The followers of Wahhabism consider that no person can mediate between man and God.
 They consider that Muslims who believe that saints and their shrines have holy properties are polytheists and heretics.
 In 1802, Wahhabi forces partially destroyed the shrine of Imam Husayn.
 In 1925, the commander and later-king of Saudi Arabia, Abdulaziz Ibn Saud, destroyed the manmade structures in Jannat al-Baqīʿ in Medina, the burial place of four of the Shia imams and of Muhammad's daughter.
 The cemetery still exists, albeit in a much simpler form, and is used to bury the dead.